hamukichi/ironpycompiler/README.txt

-IronPyCompiler will be useful for compiling your IronPython scripts requiring modules from the Python standard library (or third-party pure-Python modules) into .NET assembly, using pyc.py.
+IronPyCompiler will be useful for compiling your IronPython scripts requiring modules from the Python standard library (or third-party pure-Python modules) into a *stand-alone* .NET assembly, using pyc.py.

-This module is supposed to be used on *CPython*, not IronPython, because ``modulefinder`` of IronPython does not work correctly.

-.. note:: This module is still unstable and its documents are incomplete.
+Please see ./doc/_build/html/index.html for detailed information.

 Main Features
 -------------